 11. Effective Marketing Decisions

-Study of consumer behaviour also contributes to effective marketing decisions.
+The study of consumer behavior also contributes to effective marketing decisions.

-For effective marketing decisions executives, must develop and understand their consumers’ behaviour, the buying process and the factors influencing his process.
+For effective marketing decisions executives, must develop and understand their consumers’ behavior, the buying process, and the factors influencing their process.

 12. Increased Interest in Consumer Protection